wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/3-analyze-tasks-and-scenarios-for-viva-connections.md

 The primary goal of this stage is to identify daily tasks and pain-points for different groups of employees.
-Then, the team of stakeholders will come together to analyze the findings and to discuss how Viva Connections can solve common pain points within employees' workdays to encourage engagement, reduce stress, and provide more support where needed.
+Then, the team of stakeholders will analyze the findings and decide how Viva Connections can address common tasks and scenarios to support employees daily work.

 **Considerations when conducting a needs assessment:**